Merck Serono: REFLEX Study Results Show Treatment with Rebif®

 Geneva, Switzerland, October 25, 2010 – Merck Serono, a division of Merck KGaA, Darmstadt, Germany, announced today that the two-year Phase III REFLEX 1 study met its primary endpoint by demonstrating that Rebif® (interferon beta-1a) significantly delayed conversion to multiple sclerosis (MS) diagnosed according to the McDonald criteria 2 in patients with a first clinical event suggestive of the disease.

-"We are committed to providing treatments that meet the individual needs of people living with multiple sclerosis at the various stages of the disease," Dr. Roberto Gradnik, Executive Vice President of Neurodegenerative Diseases at Merck Serono.
+“We are committed to provide treatments that meet the individual needs of people living with multiple sclerosis at the various stages of the disease,” said Dr. Roberto Gradnik, Executive Vice President for Neurodegenerative Diseases at Merck Serono.
 “Over the years we have continuously worked on enhancing the product profile of Rebif® with new formulations, new injection devices and new clinical data.
-We are very pleased with this new clinical data as they show that patients in the study with the first clinical signs of multiple sclerosis benefited from treatment with Rebif®. ”
+We are very pleased with these new clinical data as they show that patients in the study with the first clinical signs of multiple sclerosis benefited from treatment with Rebif®.”

 The safety profile of Rebif® observed in the REFLEX study was similar to that seen in other recent studies with the serum-free formulation of Rebif®.
 No unexpected adverse reactions were identified.
 The majority of adverse events were mild or moderate.
 The most frequent undesirable effect was flu-like symptoms, which is typical of interferon therapy; most were mild in severity.
 Flu-like symptoms are transient and can be managed with prophylactic treatment.